DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/getting_started.md

 ```

 ## Defining Model Interfaces
 Data structures are also used when defining interfaces between models/components of your system.
 What these interfaces translate to is highly dependent upon your needs and which plugins you're using.
-For instance, the GenProtobuf plugin identifies the data structures defined in `model.behavior` fields and generates Protobuf3 equivalent messages of those data structures for use in software messaging/communication.

 If we return to our alarm clock example, then we can define the interface to our alarm system.
 In this example we'll re-use the timestamp data structure for simplicity since it fairly represents the data that we'd expect a user to provide to an alarm clock: